Skip to main content

 Degree

-2:1 or above in any subject (achieved or predicted) with supporting science qualifications where necessary.
-Please see our degree title checker for subject specific information.
+2:1 or above in any degree subject with supporting Biology and Chemistry qualifications where necessary.
+Please see the Faculty of Medicine and Dentistry webpage on entry requirements for further information.

 GCSE

-Six GCSEs at grades 777666 (AAABBB pre 2017) including Biology, Chemistry, English Language or English Literature and Mathematics.
+Six GCSEs at grades 777666/AAABBB including Biology, Chemistry, English Language or English Literature and Mathematics.
 The Science Double Award may substitute all sciences at GCSE.

 Contextualised admissions